chanchanngann/data-streaming-on-eks/README.md

 5. Verify if all objects are deleted @aws console.
 	- Cloudformation stacks
-	- EBS volume
+	- EBS volumes
 	- Load balancers

 ---
 # Follow-ups
 Just some ideas to continue the exercise with below.

-1. Backtesting using the stock data on snowflake to simulate buy/sell actions in order to estimate the potential profit on each stock
+1. Backtest using stock data in Snowflake to simulate buy/sell actions and estimate potential profit for each stock.
-2. Make use of other Strimzi components to optimize the whole pipeline
+2. Utilize other Strimzi components to optimize the data pipeline.
-3. Apply better security/RBAC control on the whole setup.
-How to streamline the authentication process?
+3. Improve security and RBAC (Role-Based Access Control).
+How can the authentication process for all components in the data pipeline be streamlined?

 ### References
 - https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html